 The purpose of Launch of the Rainbow is to:

 - Celebrate the achievements of graduating 2SLGBTQIA+ students

 - Empower historically marginalized populations

 - Reinforce the idea of community at McGill before leaving McGill

 - Highlight the work that Academics and Staff that have contributed to the support and advancement of the 2SLGBTQIA+ community on and beyond campus

 - Highlight research conducted at McGill on 2SLGBTQIA+ topics and issues

 - Raise awareness to 2SLGBTQIA+ issues on campus or in the greater community

-The concept of an LGBTQ+ graduation, referred to as a Lavender Graduation or Rainbow Graduation, was implemented in 1995 by the then-director of the University of Michigan's LGBT Campus Resource Center, Dr. Ronni Sanlo.
-The Human Rights Campaign maintains a list of 166 universities in the United States of America that offer a Lavender Graduation to its LGBTQ+ students.
+The concept of an 2SLGBTQIA+ graduation, referred to as a Lavender Graduation or Rainbow Graduation, was implemented in 1995 by the then-director of the University of Michigan's LGBT Campus Resource Center, Dr. Ronni Sanlo.
+The Human Rights Campaign maintains a list of 166 universities in the United States of America that offer a Lavender Graduation to its 2SLGBTQIA+ students.

 The 1st annual Launch of the Rainbow was held on June 5, 2018.
 This was the first-ever Lavender Graduation outside of the United States, and the first-ever Lavender Graduation held in Canada.
 Here are some links to some of the media publicity capturing this historic event: